heavyk/shake-sphere/songs/put-your-talent.md

-trust in your job, he's tellin you it's all rightt trust in the process, only a couple cycles to go trust in job, he's got your talent in the right spot
+trust in your job, he's tellin you it's all rightt trust in the process, only a couple cycles to go trust in the job, he's got your talent in the right spot